About Us

 What Is the Malabar Farm Foundation?

 Welcome to our home on the web.
-The Malabar Farm Foundation was founded in 1993, as a nonprofit 501(c)3 corporation, organized for the purpose of providing resources for the promotion of the principles and ideals of Louis Bromfield in the areas of sustainable agriculture, culture, literature, and the arts and/or the preservation of Malabar Farm and the legacy of Louis Bromfield.
+The Malabar Farm Foundation was founded in 1993, as a nonprofit 501(c)3 corporation, organized to provide resources for the promotion of the principles and ideals of Louis Bromfield in the areas of sustainable agriculture, culture, literature, and the arts and/or the preservation of Malabar Farm and the legacy of Louis Bromfield.
 Since its founding, the foundation has contributed over $2 million dollars to ODNR, Malabar Farm State Park.

 Our foundation office is located on the second floor of the Historic circa 1910 Berry House at 3954 Bromfield Road; Lucas, Ohio 44843 in Malabar Farm State Park.